pressbooks/pressbooks-cas-sso/README.md

 ```

 Or, download the latest version from the releases page and unzip it into your WordPress plugin directory): https://github.com/pressbooks/pressbooks-cas-sso/releases

+Then, activate and configure the plugin at the Network level.

 ## Screenshots